Twins' Gary Sanchez supports former teammate Miguel Andujar's trade request

-TORONTO – As the Twins ready to play the New York Yankees at Target Field on Tuesday, Gary Sanchez spoke out in support of one of his former New York teammates.
+TORONTO – As the Twins ready to play the Yankees at Target Field on Tuesday, Gary Sanchez spoke out in support of one of his former New York teammates.

 Sanchez said he and Andujar have been friends since well before they became teammates on the Yankees, as both are Dominican Republic natives.
 Both were top prospects in the organization, though Sanchez made his debut a bit earlier in 2015 while Andujar first came up in 2017.